Leuprolide depot suspension

 Leuprolide depot suspension is used for:

-Treating symptoms of advanced prostate cancer.
-It may also be used for certain conditions as determined by your doctor.
+Treating endometriosis.
+It may also be used for other conditions as determined by your doctor.

 Do NOT use leuprolide depot suspension if:

-- you are allergic to any ingredient in leuprolide depot suspension, to GnRH, or to another GnRH agonist (eg, histrelin)
+- you are allergic to any ingredient in leuprolide depot suspension, to GnRH, or to another GnRH analog (eg, histrelin)

-- you are pregnant, able to become pregnant, or are breast-feeding
+- you are pregnant, think you may be pregnant, are able to become pregnant, or are breast-feeding

 Contact your doctor or health care provider right away if any of these apply to you.